ElementsProject/lightning/doc/lightning-keysend.7.md

 Until *retry_for* seconds passes (default: 60), the command will keep finding routes and retrying the payment.
 However, a payment may be delayed for up to `maxdelay` blocks by another node; clients should be prepared for this worst case.

+*extratlvs* is an optional dictionary of additional fields to insert into the final tlv.
+The format is 'fieldnumber': 'hexstring'.

 When using *lightning-cli*, you may skip optional parameters by using *null*.
 Alternatively, use **-k** option to provide parameters by name.